AdvancedCustomFields/docs/fields/file.md

 ```

 ### Basic display (ID)
-This example shows how to display the selected file when using the `ID` return type.
+This example demonstrates how to display the selected file when using the `ID` return type.
 This return type allows us to efficiently load only the necessary data.

 ```
 <?php